code-with-abdullah/100-days-of-code-2021/log.md

 **Today's Progress**: Data visualization for Spotify dataset using different types of plots.

 **Thoughts:** I used kaggle Spotify dataset to visualize the data for analysis.
+I applied data analysis on the same data and concluded inferences on the basis of different time intervals.

 **Link to work:** [Data visualization on Spotify dataset](code/Day007-SpotifyDataVisualization)